google/exposure-notifications-server/docs/getting-started/estimating-costs.md

 ---
 # Estimating costs of hosting the Exposure Notifications Server

     NOTE: This is for informational purposes only.
-This doesn't account for all costs of operating.
+This does not account for all costs of operating.
 This document should be used to assist in understanding how to calculate the cost of deploying this service, not to make budgetary decisions.

 This page outlines how you might estimate the cost of deploying the reference server for your application.
 Cost estimates assume the use of Google Cloud,